-How to uninstall the TypicalInput adware?
+How to uninstall TypicalInput adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is TypicalInput?

-TypicalInput is classified as adware because it generates ads.
-Although, it can be called a browser hijacker as well.
-It is because it promotes a fake search engine (its address) by changing browser settings without user's permission.
-Additionally, it is likely that this app collects browsing data and/or other information.
-It is uncommon for apps like TypicalInput (adware, browser hijackers) to be downloaded and installed by users intentionally.
-For this reason they are called potentially unwanted applications (PUAs).
+TypicalInput is adware (generates ads), however, it can also be classified as a browser hijacker, since it promotes a fake search engine by changing browser settings without users' permission.
+Additionally, it is likely that this app collects browsing data and other information.

 Name | Ads by TypicalInput |